You may wish to see an introduction to this section first.

 Via Sacra (Holy Road)

-The initial part of the holy road leading to Didyma crossed the centre of Miletus.
+Miletus was destroyed by Emperor Darius for having led a rebellion against the Persians, but it was soon rebuilt following the design of his architect Hippodamus.
+The initial part of the holy road leading to Didyma crossed the centre of the town.
 It was flanked by porticoes and behind them there were temples, baths, gymnasiums and a market.

 The holy road was interrupted by the southern market of Miletus: its entrance was particularly imposing, but one needs to go to Berlin to see it (it opens in another window).
 At a straight angle with the market the Romans built a large fountain decorated with many statues.